 The 25 Best Neighborhoods in Denver

 Making the decision to move to Denver is easy.
-The challenge is deciding where in the Mile High City to live.
-How do you choose between the creative energy of Five Points and the neighborly sereneness of Cheesman Park?
-Well, that’s why we’re here.
-Whether you’re new to town or you need to relocate after realizing your house is feeling a bit small post-quarantine, we did the hard work for you.
-We evaluated all 78 Denver neighborhoods through our livability formula (see “The Process” below), which takes into account home values, school quality, safety, and those distinctive aspects that set a place apart (nightlife, bike-ability, open spaces, etc.).
-The result: the 25 best places to live now—and what eateries, shops, and more to enjoy near your new home once you’re settled.
+Figuring out where in the Mile High City to live has only grown more challenging.
+That’s why we did the heavy lifting for you.
+We evaluated all 78 Denver neighborhoods through our livability formula (see “The Process” below), which takes into account home values, school quality, safety, and those distinctive aspects that set a place apart (cultural offerings, food access, bike-ability, open spaces, etc.).
+The result: the 25 best places to live now—and what eateries, shops, and more you can enjoy near your new home once you’re settled.

 How we developed our 25 Best Neighborhoods list.

 - Average home sale prices were provided by REcolorado.
-Percentage increase reflects the change in average sale prices from 2018 to 2019.
-Four Denver neighborhoods did not have statistics available or had five or fewer sales in 2019 and thus were excluded from consideration.
+Percentage increases reflect the change in average sale prices from 2019 to 2020.
+Two Denver neighborhoods did not have statistics available or had five or fewer sales in 2020 and thus were excluded from consideration.

-- Crime data—the total number of crimes reported in each neighborhood in 2019—come from the Denver Police Department and are based on National Incident-Based Reporting System (NIBRS) definitions.
+- Crime data—the total number of crimes reported in each neighborhood in 2020—come from the Denver Police Department and are based on National Incident-Based Reporting System (NIBRS) definitions.
 The figures were then adjusted per capita using population statistics from the American Community Survey’s (ACS) 2015-’19 neighborhood data.
 (Demographic information for each neighborhood was also pulled from the ACS.)

-- School ratings were taken from Denver Public Schools’ School Performance Framework (SPF) for the 2018–19 school year.
+- School ratings were taken from Denver Public Schools’ School Performance Framework (SPF) for the 2018-’19 school year.
 This is the most recent data available because standardized testing was cancelled during the 2019-’20 school year due to the COVID-19 pandemic.
 We averaged the SPF scores for the public schools in each neighborhood: Five was the highest score (correlating to “Distinguished” in the SPF report); one was the lowest (“Accredited on Probation” in the report).
 For areas that did not have schools within their boundaries, we averaged the ratings of the schools in adjacent neighborhoods.
 Schools that closed in 2019 or 2020 were excluded.

 - We awarded each neighborhood an X factor rating on a scale of 1 to 10 (10 being the highest).